-The BIA responsibilities for these areas are defined in the professional standards, mentioned later in this document.
-The professional standards, which will govern the operation of this BIA, do not expect or mandate auditors assume responsibility for detection or prevention of irregularities, illegal acts, or other noncompliance.
+The IIA Professional Audit Standards (Standards), mentioned in Section 200, below define BIA responsibilities for these areas.
+The professional standards, which govern BIA operations, do not expect or mandate auditors assume responsibility for detection or prevention of irregularities, illegal acts, or other noncompliance.